CDA FAQ | JCTC

 • IEC 200 Guidance of Young Children

 No. The coursework is one component of achieving your CDA.
-The Council for Special Recognition requires that you complete a total of 120 training hours in Early Childhood Education.
+The Council for Professional Recognition recognizes our courses for 120 training hours in Early Childhood Education.

 • 120 hours of training in Early Childhood Education

-• Preparation for the oral & written exam.
+• Preparation for the oral and written exam

-• 480 hours of working with young children in an early childhood setting
+• If you are currently teaching in a center, Parent Questionnaires and 480 hours of working with young children in an early childhood setting

-• To apply for a mini-grant to cover the cost of $425, please contact one of the counselors below.
+• To apply for a mini-grant to cover the cost of the $425 application fee, please contact the Child Care Aware Professional Development Coach, Valerie Slaten, at valerie.slaten@uky.edu or (502) 213-2611.

 Renewal of the CDA Credential includes the following: